oci-landing-zones/terraform-oci-modules-networking/examples/oke-examples/native/README.md

 This is an example of a network topology to host an OKE cluster that utilizes Native CNI, private API endpoint, private worker nodes and public load balancers.
 It is deployed via the [terraform-oci-cis-landing-zone-networking module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking).

+This topology is discussed in the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm#example-oci-cni-privatek8sapi_privateworkers_publiclb).

 The network configuration assumes cluster access occurs from an OKE client that is either external to the tenancy (as a user laptop) or a Compute instance in the VCN *mgmt-subnet*.
 In both cases, access to OKE API endpoint and worker nodes is enabled by the OCI Bastion service.

 Examples of OKE configurations that deploy in this network configuration:
 - [NPN Basic OKE Cluster](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/native/basic): a NPN OKE cluster with no cluster access automation.
-- [NPN Basic OKE Cluster with Access from localhost](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/native/basic-access-via-bastion-from-localhost): a NPN OKE cluster with access automation via the OCI Bastion service.
+- [NPN Basic OKE Cluster with Access from localhost](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/native/basic-access-from-localhost): a NPN OKE cluster with access automation via the OCI Bastion service.
 The OKE client is external to the tenancy (as a user laptop).
-- [NPN Basic OKE Cluster with Access from Operator host](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/native/basic-access-via-bastion-from-operator-host): a NPN OKE cluster with access automation via the OCI Bastion service.
+- [NPN Basic OKE Cluster with Access from Operator host](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/native/basic-access-from-operator-host): a NPN OKE cluster with access automation via the OCI Bastion service.
 The OKE client is a Compute instance deployed in the VCN *mgmt-subnet*.

 ### Resources Deployed by this Example